-- You can currently expect to receive emergency alerts via compatible wireless devices, Canadian radio and TV, cable and satellite operators.
+- You can currently expect to receive emergency alerts via compatible wireless devices, and from Canadian radio, TV, cable and satellite operators.

 - Visit Alert Ready to find out if your device is compatible.

-- Alerts will be issued only to the affected regions or areas within BC.
-However, some alerts could be issued province-wide or could affect more than one region.
+- Alerts will be issued only to affected regions within BC; however, some alerts could be issued province-wide or could affect more than one region.

 Will I receive an emergency alert on my phone?